walmartlabs/lacinia/docs/tutorial/database-2.rst

 Re-running tests
 ----------------

-If we switch back to the ``clojure-game-geek.system-tests`` namespace and re-run the tests, the debug output will be mixed into the test tool output::
+If we switch back to the ``my.clojure-game-geek.system-tests`` namespace and re-run the tests, the debug output will be mixed into the test tool output::

-   Loading src/clojure_game_geek/db.clj... done
+   Loading src/my/clojure_game_geek/db.clj... done
    Loading test/clojure_game_geek/system_tests.clj... done
    Running tests in clojure-game-geek.system-tests DEBUG clojure-game-geek.db - {:sql "select game_id, name, summary, min_players, max_players, created_at, updated_at from board_game where game_id = $1", :params (1234), :line 42}